reduxjs/react-redux/docs/api/hooks.md

 ### What are the limitations in browser support?

-Proxies are not supported in old browsers like IE11, and React Native (JavaScript Core).
+Proxies are not supported in old browsers like IE11.

 However, one could use [proxy-polyfill](https://github.com/GoogleChrome/proxy-polyfill) with care.